Paul McDonald (musician): Post-Idol

 McDonald was one of the 11 performers in the 2011 American Idols Live Tour, which began in West Valley City, Utah, on July 6, 2011, and ended in Rochester, New York, on September 10, 2011.
 On May 25, 2011, he appeared on Rachael Ray along with Stefano Langone and Pia Toscano.
 McDonald even recorded a song, "Now That I've Found You", with his wife Nikki Reed, which debuted on Ryan Seacrest's radio show on November 15, 2011.
 The couple released their first EP together, The Best Part, on October 29, 2012.

 In September 2012, McDonald appeared in a Parenthood episode as a musician who used Crosby and Adam's recording space, The Luncheonette, and sang a new song, "Counting Stars."

 McDonald and his wife, Nikki Reed, starred in Hanson's 2013 music video for "Get the Girl Back".
 The video was filmed in January 2013, and released in April 2013.
 Other famous faces in the video include Kat Dennings, Drake Bell, Drew Seeley, Amy Paffrath, and Alex Beh.
 On July 8, 2014, McDonald and Reed released an album titled I'm Not Falling.

 In 2014, McDonald launched his solo career by releasing a single, "Bright Lights," on October 7, 2014, and a video released on November 3, 2014.

 Personal life

 McDonald met actress Nikki Reed on the red carpet at the premiere of Red Riding Hood in March 2011.
 The moment they met was broadcast on an American Idol episode as part of a segment that showed McDonald and his fellow contestants attending the premiere.
 McDonald and Reed soon began dating and moved in together shortly after that.
 Their engagement was confirmed in June 2011, and they married on October 16, 2011, in Malibu, California.
 In March 2014, McDonald and Reed announced that they had separated.
 Reed filed for divorce on May 16, 2014, citing irreconcilable differences.
 The divorce was finalized in January 2015.

+McDonald married Nashville country music artist Leah Blevins in 2020.